This Boston Cream Poke Cake tastes just like the pie but in cake form! Easily made with a boxed cake mix, pudding and chocolate frosting!

-- 2 3.4 oz boxes instant vanilla or French vanilla pudding
+- 2 (3.4 ounce) boxes INSTANT vanilla or French vanilla pudding

 - 4 cups milk

-- Make cake mix according to directions and bake in a well-greased 9 x13 pan.
+- Make cake mix according to directions and bake in a well-greased 9 x13-inch pan.

 - When cake is finished, while still warm, poke holes all over cake (about 1-inch) intervals using a wooden spoon handle or other similar size object.

-- Put the cake into the fridge to set and cool (about 2 hours).
+- Put the cake into the refrigerator to set and cool (about 2 hours).

-- Allow to cool on the counter for a few minutes, then put into the fridge to fully cool and set up.
+- Allow to cool on the counter for a few minutes, then put into the refrigerator to fully cool and set up.

-This cake needs to be kept refrigerated.
-This cake tastes better after it has sat in the fridge overnight.
+- This cake needs to be kept refrigerated.
+This cake tastes even better after it has sat in the fridge overnight.

 - For a more homemade cake flavor, try substituting the water in the cake mix recipe with milk.